BuilderIO/ai-shell/README.md

 npm update -g @builder.io/ai-shell
 ```

+## Common Issues

+##### 429

+Some users are reporting a 429 from OpenAI.
+This is due to incorrect billing setup or excessive quota usage.
+Please follow [this guide](https://help.openai.com/en/articles/6891831-error-code-429-you-exceeded-your-current-quota-please-check-your-plan-and-billing-details) to fix it.

+You can activate billing on [this link](https://platform.openai.com/account/billing/overview).
+Make sure to add a payment method if not under an active grant from OpenAI:

 ## Motivation

 I am not a bash wizard, and am dying for access to the copilot CLI, and got impatient.